KChen89/Heartbeat-Classification-based-Diagnosis/README.md

 # Heartbeat Classification based Diagnosis
+This is a general prototype for machine learning based heartbeat classification.
 Label each heartbeat in ECG.
 R peak detection is first performed to locate each heartbeat.
 Each heartbeat then will be classified by a CNN.
 Corresponding label will be printed on the top of each R peak.
 The CNN is trained using a few throusand labeled beats.
 Abbreviations is listed below:<br/>
 **Normal:** normal, **AAP:** Aberrated Atrial Premature, **AP:** Atrial premature, **VE:** Ventricular Escape,